Anna Danilina: College tennis

 With the beginning of her professional career hampered by injuries, Danilina decided in 2015 to attend an American university so she could study and play college tennis.
 Danilina went to University of Florida, graduating in 2018 with a degree in Economics.
 As part of the Florida Gators women's tennis team, she won the 2017 NCAA Division I Tennis Championships.

 Professional

 2018: ITF Circuit success

 Partnering Berfu Cengiz, she won her first $80k tournament in July 2018 at the President's Cup, defeating Akgul Amanmuradova and Ekaterine Gorgodze in the final.

-2021: First WTA title, major & WTA 1000 debuts, top 100
+2021: Major & WTA 1000 & top 100 debuts, first WTA doubles title

 At the Poland Open held in Gdynia, Danilina reached the final and won her first WTA Tour doubles title, partnering with Lidziya Marozava.
 As a result, she made her top 100 debut in doubles at world No. 96 on 26 July 2021.
-Afterwards, she made her Major debut at the US Open, partnering with Yaroslava Shvedova.
+Afterwards, she made her major debut at the US Open, partnering with Yaroslava Shvedova.